lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

-# Learning Objective 2: Process Integration
+# Learning Objective 2: Associate a Model

 ## Introduction
-The Lab will cover how to map an Integration to a Milestone
+The Lab will cover how to map an Integration to a Milestone, Identifier and Activate a Model.

 Estimated Lab Time: 10 minutes